 Change text at P333 L19 as follow

-A responder STA that has lost its network configuration or has not yet received a TDD SSW frame or has not yet acquired a TDD Slot Structure element used by the BSS shall sweep its receiver antenna through all its receive sectors while dwelling on each sector for a time equal to SectorDwellTime as indicated by the MLME-TDD-BF-SCAN.request primitive.
+A responder STA that is in the inactive state (see 11.53) or has not yet received a TDD SSW frame or has not yet acquired a TDD Slot Structure element used by the BSS shall sweep its receiver antenna through all its receive sectors while dwelling on each sector for a time equal to SectorDwellTime as indicated by the MLME-TDD-BF-SCAN.request primitive.

 Change text at P333 L25 as follow

-A responder STA that receives a TDD SSW frame may sweep its receiver antenna configuration through its receive sectors between TDD beamforming frames received in a TDD slot and shall switch its receive sectors at the beginning of every TDD slot used for BF training according to the time interval indicated by a nonzero Transmit Period subfield value of the received TDD SSW frame.
+A responder STA that receives a TDD SSW frame with Responder ID subfield matches its ID shall sweep its receiver antenna configuration through its receive sectors between TDD beamforming frames received in a TDD slot and shall switch its receive sectors at the beginning of every TDD slot used for BF training according to the time interval indicated by a nonzero Transmit Period subfield value of the received TDD SSW frame.

 Change text at P334 L11 as follow

-The responder shall transmit a TDD SSW Feedback frame using the DMG antenna and sector from which the responder received the TDD SSW with the best link quality at the time indicated by equation (7).
+The responder shall transmit a TDD SSW Feedback frame using the DMG antenna and sector from which the responder received the TDD SSW with the best link quality at the time indicated by equation (7) in case of unscheduled TDD beamforming or alternatively during its assigned BF TDD slot.
 The TDD SSW Feedback frame shall include the DMG antenna and sector index used by the initiator to transmit the TDD SSW frame in, respectively, the Decoded TX Antenna ID and Decoded TX Sector ID subfields, the antenna index and sector index used by the responder to transmit the TDD SSW Feedback frame in, respectively, the TX Antenna ID and TX Sector ID subfields, and the SNR of the TDD SSW frame received with best quality in the SNR Report subfield.

-At the time offset indicated by equation (8) of the decoded TDD SSW frame, the responder shall set its receiver to the same DMG antenna index and to the same sector that was indicated in, respectively, the TX Antenna ID and TX Sector ID subfields of the TDD SSW Feedback in order to be ready to receive a TDD SSW Ack frame from the initiator.
+At the time offset indicated by equation (8) of the decoded TDD SSW frame or alternatively during its assigned BF TDD slot, the responder shall set its receiver to the same DMG antenna index and to the same sector that was indicated in, respectively, the TX Antenna ID and TX Sector ID subfields of the TDD SSW Feedback in order to be ready to receive a TDD SSW Ack frame from the initiator.

 Change text at P335 L1 as follow

-Upon reception of a TDD SSW Ack frame with End of Training subfield equal to 1, the responder shall be ready to receive an Announce frame from the initiator at the time offset indicated by equation (9).
-The responder shall then, at the time offset indicated by equation (10), transmit to the initiator an Announce frame containing a TDD Route element listing the ordered pairs of TX Sector IDs and Decoded TX Sector IDs obtained from the TDD beamforming training with the initiator..
+In unscheduled TDD beamforming, upon reception of a TDD SSW Ack frame with End of Training subfield equal to 1, the responder shall be ready to receive an Announce frame from the initiator at the time offset indicated by equation (9).
+The responder shall then, at the time offset indicated by equation (10), transmit to the initiator an Announce frame containing a TDD Route element listing the ordered pairs of TX Sector IDs and Decoded TX Sector IDs obtained from the TDD beamforming training with the initiator.
+In scheduled TDD beamforming, the Announce frames are transmitted during the STA assigned Basic TDD slots.